 No street name.
 No address number.
 Nothing.

-The vast majority of counties in the U.S. have what’s called a Geographic Information System (“GIS” for short).
-These systems usually aren’t user-friendly to work with, but if you care enough to go through the trouble of learning how it works in each county you’re working in – you’ll find that it can be a MAJOR help (especially when you have no other options).
+The vast majority of counties in the U.S. have a Geographic Information System (“GIS” for short).
+These systems usually aren’t user-friendly, but if you care enough to learn how it works in each county you’re working in, you’ll find that it can be a MAJOR help (especially if you have no other options).

-This information tends to be more reliable than any third-party mapping systems – and it will provide additional data such as:
+This information tends to be more reliable than any third-party mapping system because it comes directly from the source, and you can find data such as: